George Young (American football executive): Early life

-Before being with the Giants
+Early career

 Prior to joining the Giants, Young was on the staffs of the Baltimore Colts (1968–1974), holding positions of scout, offensive line coach, director of player personnel, and offensive coordinator, and the Miami Dolphins (1975–1978), serving as director of personnel and pro scouting.

 New York Giants

-Young signed a five‐year contract to become general manager of the New York Giants on February 14, 1979, succeeding Andy Robustelli who had resigned 58 days earlier on December 18, 1978.
+Young signed a five‐year contract to become general manager of the New York Giants on February 14, 1979.
+He succeeded operations director Andy Robustelli, who had resigned 58 days earlier on December 18, 1978.
 His selection was a compromise between the team's co-owners Wellington Mara and his nephew Tim, both of whom had been feuding over the football operations since the late-1960s.
 Wellington's attempt to promote assistant director of football operations Terry Bledsoe and Tim's recommendation of hiring either Gil Brandt or Don Klosterman had only resulted in mutual disapproval.

-Young joined a franchise which had failed to qualify for the postseason in its previous fifteen years.
-The drought was extended by the fallout over The Fumble the previous November which had been intensified by a fans revolt and cost Robustelli, head coach John McVay and offensive coordinator Bob Gibson their jobs.